 “Yes of course,” she quickly turned to Christine.
 “Since his birth, Ethan hasn’t slept…Well… not consistently.
 He wakes up every two hours, or so, howling as if he’s in pain.
 But more noticeably his crying becomes more erratic in the early hours of the morning.
 We can’t see that there’s anything physically wrong with him, but there’s definitely something the matter with our son.”

 Christine was instantly moved by Tilly’s apparent despair.
 She was all too familiar with the complete desolation parents felt, especially when their babies cried incessantly.

-“I really thought I was prepared for childbirth,” she sniffed, “but I didn’t foresee any of this!
+“I really thought I was prepared for childbirth,” she rubbed her eyes and sniffed, “but I didn’t foresee any of this!
 Nothing has turned out as I expected.
 I put on a brave face for everyone around me, even to my husband, but nobody knows just how stressful this whole ordeal has been for me.

 Before I gave birth I gained a horrendous amount of weight: puffy face, swollen ankles, varicose veins - the whole sodding lot!
 I hardly had any energy to do anything else - it was torture!
 Then a week before Ethan arrived I developed haemorrhoids.
 Can you imagine?
 I’ve never had any kind of venereal disease in my life, and then - here I was - with warts the size of grapes!”

 “Tilly!
 It’s not the same…” interrupted Lydia.